Flexberry/Home/CONTRIBUTING.md

 - Make sure you have added the necessary tests for your changes.

 ### Javascript Styleguide
 - Please follow the rules contained in [Flexberry/javascript-style-guide](https://github.com/Flexberry/javascript-style-guide).
+These rules are partially covered with the `.jshintrc` file in a repository root.
 - All public API methods must be documented with [jsdoc](http://usejsdoc.org).

 ### CSharp Styleguide